 Long car trips can leave us feeling sore and exhausted.
 These five stretches can keep your circulation and digestion humming along, ease lower back pain, and unwind sore shoulders.

-The holidays are coming up, and with them, for some of us, will be that long car trip that leaves us feeling sore and exhausted.
 Sitting for an extended period of time can be hard on our circulation and digestion, and it’s especially easy to get lower back pain and sore shoulders from sitting in one position for a long time.
 Not to worry—here are three stretches you can do when you are a passenger in the car (sorry, drivers—keep your eyes on the road!), and two you can all do when you pull over at a rest stop.
 Include the kids in the stretching routine; it might help break up the boredom while keeping everyone calm.
 As always, avoid anything that causes pain, and check with your health practitioner to make sure these exercises are right for you.

 Lean forward slightly in your seat so you can lift your chest up push your shoulders back.
 Think about trying to roll onto the front of your sitbones, rather than slumping back into the car seat.
 Wrap your hands around your knees and gently pull them in toward you to help pull your shoulders back and down away from your ears.